Biden's Low-Key Campaign Style Worries Some Democrats

 The final stretch of a presidential campaign is typically a nonstop mix of travel, caffeine and adrenaline.
 But as the worst pandemic in a century bears down on the United States, Joe Biden is taking a lower key approach.

 Since his Aug.
 11 selection of California Sen. Kamala Harris as his running mate, Biden has had 22 days where he either didn't make public appearances, held only virtual fundraisers or ventured from his Delaware home solely for church, according to an Associated Press analysis of his schedules.
-He made 12 visits outside of Delaware during that period, including a trip to Washington scheduled for Friday to pay respects to the late Justice Ruth Bader Ginsburg.
+He made 12 visits outside of Delaware during that period, including Friday when he went to Washington and paid respects to the late Justice Ruth Bader Ginsburg.

 Biden's aides insist his approach is intentional, showcasing his respect for public health guidelines aimed at preventing the spread of the coronavirus and presenting a responsible contrast with Trump, who has resumed large-scale campaign rallies — sometimes over the objections of local officials.
 Still, some Democrats say it's critical that Biden infuse his campaign with more energy.